dotnet/AspNetDocs/aspnet/whitepapers/aspnet-and-web-tools-20122-release-notes.md

     ![Screenshot of the Visual Studio help menu.
 The menu entry titled About Microsoft Visual Studio Express 2012 for Web is highlighted.](aspnet-and-web-tools-20122-release-notes/_static/image1.jpg)

-4. If you see the menu item &quot;About Microsoft Visual Studio 2012 for Web&quot; then download [Web Developer Tools 2012.2 - Visual Studio Express 2012 for Web](https://go.microsoft.com/fwlink/?LinkID=282228).
-Otherwise download [Web Developer Tools 2012.2 - Visual Studio 2012](https://go.microsoft.com/fwlink/?LinkID=282228).
+4. If you see the menu item &quot;About Microsoft Visual Studio 2012 for Web&quot; then download [Web Developer Tools 2012.2 - Visual Studio Express 2012 for Web](/visual-studio/overview/2012/aspnet-and-web-tools-20122-release-notes-rtw#_Installation).
 5. When prompted click Run.
 You can also save the file to run it later.

 > [!NOTE]